-File Name Purpose SurgeryFlags_Services_Procedures_vyyyy- r.csv where yyyy represents calendar year and r represents a release number within the year a The CSV mapping file lists ranges of CPT codes, the surgery flag assignment (a numeric value of 0, 1, or 2), and a header row containing a key that assigns the surgery flag label to the corresponding numeric value.
+File Name Purpose SurgeryFlags_Services_Procedures_vyyyy-r_mmddyy.csv Where yyyy represents calendar year and r represents a release number within the year, a and mmddyyy is the creation date of the CSV file The CSV mapping file lists ranges of CPT codes, the surgery flag assignment (a numeric value of 0, 1, or 2), and a header row containing a key that assigns the surgery flag label to the corresponding numeric value.
 This file can be converted to Excel, where a filter can be applied to examine individual CPT code ranges or surgery flag values.
-SurgeryFlags_Services_Procedures_Mapping Program_vyyyy-r.SAS SAS mapping program applies the Surgery Flags Software-Services and Procedures to the user's data.
-SF-SvcProc-User-Guide-vyyyy-r.pdf where yyyy represents calendar year and r represents a release number within the year a This document (i.e., User Guide for the Surgery Flags Software-Services and Procedures in PDF format).
-SurgeryFlags_ServicesProcedures ChangeLog_vyyyy-vyyyy-r.xlsx A log (Microsoft® Excel) comparing two versions of the Surgery Flags Software-Services and Procedures software including a list of changes and assignment of CPT code ranges to a surgery flag value.
+SurgeryFlags_Services_Procedures_Mapping Program_vyyyy-r.SAS Where yyyy represents calendar year and r represents a release number within the year, ^a SAS mapping program applies the Surgery Flags Software-Services and Procedures to the user's data.
+SF-SvcProc-User-Guide-vyyyy-r.pdf where yyyy represents calendar year and r represents a release number within the year ^a This document (i.e., User Guide for the Surgery Flags Software-Services and Procedures in PDF format).
+SurgeryFlags_ServicesProcedures ChangeLog_vyyyy-vyyyy-r.xlsx Where yyyy represents calendar year and r represents a release number within the year, ^a A log (Microsoft® Excel) comparing two versions of the Surgery Flags Software-Services and Procedures software including a list of changes and assignment of CPT code ranges to a surgery flag value.